Like a massive earthquake, when someone “changes the game,” it is felt around the world. It is revolutionary, thought-provoking, and inspirational.

 Dedicated exclusively to helping pediatricians succeed.

 Pediatric Management Institute (PMI) founder, Paul Vanchiere, began his 20 years of healthcare experience by working for his father, pediatrician Buzzy Vanchiere, in Lake Charles, LA.
-As the managing partner for an 18-provider pediatric clinic in Southwest Louisiana, Buzzy showed Paul how to run a successful medical practice.
+As the managing partner for an 18-physician pediatric clinic in Southwest Louisiana, Buzzy showed Paul how to run a successful medical practice.
 Buzzy instilled in Paul the necessity to remember that the decisions of healthcare management should be about the patient.
 Reminded daily of the need to exercise fiscal prudence, Paul worked with Buzzy to develop innovative ways to leverage practice management success to provide better quality care for all children.

 The brainchild of these meetings?
 PMI